marvinbarretto/spoons-ng/README.md

 ## Stack
-- Angular
+- Angular 20 with Signals
 - Firestore
 - Firebase Hosting?
 - Docker
 - Redis
 - Node
 - Express
-- Jest, Supertest
+- Vitest (Modern Testing)
 - Standard-version
 - Playwright soon...

 ## Workflow
-`build:ssr` will build the project and start the server `ng serve` will start the client for HMR development `npm run test:watch` will run jest in watch mode `release` will run standard-version and set the tags `gpt` will push it up
+`build:ssr` will build the project and start the server `ng serve` will start the client for HMR development `npm run test:watch` will run vitest in watch mode `release` will run standard-version and set the tags `gpt` will push it up